frankyeh/DSI-Studio-Website/doc/gui_cx.md

 Choose the variables to be considered such as sex and age.
 DSI Studio will use linear regression to eliminate the effect of covariates from the diffusion measures.

-There are several tips in choosing the variables in the model:
+There are several tips for choosing the variables in the model:

 ***TIPS***
 If you have multiple study variables, including too many of them in the model may lead to over-fitting unless you have enough sample size.
-Otherwise, include basic variables like the sex and age with the one study variable at a time.
+Otherwise, include basic variables like sex and age with one study variable at a time.

 If your study variables are highly correlated to each other, consider using a PCA to get the principal components. (see <https://www.sciencedirect.com/science/article/pii/S1875957218301797>).
 You will need to interpret the meaning of each principal component by checking its coefficient.